 [13th October 2019] London Transport Museum have just launched an Exhibition entitled Hidden London: The Exhibition.
 I went there to see it this weekend and I was most impressed!
 This is my My first review of someone else's work on a similar interest of my own.

 When I moved to live near London a few years ago, one of my interests became the London Underground, the oldest and one of the busiest underground railway networks in the world.
-I'm not a train spotter by any means, but I find the history and background of London's subterranean railway fascinating.
+I've never considered myself a train spotter, but I find the history and background of London's subterranean railway fascinating.

 One of the things I find most interesting is the changing history of the railway, of which there is still much hidden evidence.
 For example, look through the window as you travel between Tottenham Court Road and Holborn on the Central Line and you'll see a station - where no passengers have alighted since 1932.
 This used to be British Museum station.
 Or perhaps you may notice the tunnel wall change from cast iron tubing to bricks as you travel on the Piccadilly Line between Green Park and Hyde Park Corner.
 This also used to be a station.
 Down Street, closed in the same year as British Museum.
 These stations are often referred to as ghost stations.

 There are about 40 abandoned or relocated stations on the Underground network along its entire 249 miles (402Km) of trackway - some subsurface and some above ground.
 Some have vanished without trace whereas others are almost intact, grimey time capsules of the era when they were closed.

 There are 2 visitors reading these pages at the moment including yourself.

 Two major types of tunnels can be found on the London Underground: Deep Level Tube Lines and Cut and Cover Lines.